 - Keep these factors in mind: Interest rate, fees, APR, and any prepayment penalties.

 - Ask about the term of the loan.

 Here are some of the best holiday loans.
 OppLoans, Avant, NetCredit, RISE, Jora Credit, CashCentral and CashNetUSA.

-What it takes to qualify for the holiday loan?
+What do you need to qualify for holiday loans?

 Typical minimum requirements for a personal loan include being a U.S. citizen or permanent resident, being at least 18 years of age, and having a low debt-to-income ratio.
 Your credit score may also impact your ability to get a personal loan.
-While it’s possible to get a personal loan with a FICO score of 500 or above, the best loan rates and terms go to those with good or excellent credit.
+While it’s possible to get a personal loan with a low FICO score, the best loan rates and terms go to those with good or excellent credit.